faithvoid/checkla1n/README.md

 - Create SPI display app for controlling various DFU / jailbreak features
 - Integrate other jailbreaks for iOS versions that checkra1n doesn't support

+# Why?
+Having a set-it-and-forget-it piece of hardware for a series of devices you frequently work with is always helpful, and makes diagnostics and other tasks infinitely simpler.

 # Credits
 - checkra1n team (jailbreak utility)
 - Adrian Jagielak (bypass utility)